 Schools implement drug education and intervention measures for students involved in drug-related incidents at school or during school activities.

-Schools manage illicit drug-related incidents in line with their Responsible Behaviour Plan for Students to protect the health and safety of the student/s involved, other students, school staff and the wider community.
+Schools manage illicit drug-related incidents in line with their Student Code of Conduct to protect the health and safety of the student/s involved, other students, school staff and the wider community.

 Physical activity in state schools